kmoore1616/WCU-Wind-Tunnel/README.md

 #### LabVIEW Overview

-The wind tunnel is controlled through a LabVIEW program (the [VI](#nomenclature)).
+The wind tunnel is controlled through a LabVIEW program or the VI.
-Though non-traditional, LabVIEW was chosen for accessibility among engineers.
+LabVIEW was chosen for accessibility among engineers, to allow those with limited programming experience the ability to modify the program.

 A VI consists of a Front-Panel that hosts controls and data visualization, as well as a Block-Diagram which is the underlying code that runs the program.
 The Front-Panel is all the user will see when the VI is exported as an executable.